rilianx/Research/papers/convexity_detection.md

 Some simple concepts, like Variable interaction, should be explained more clearly.
 It was very difficult for me to understand such a simple concept.
 Maybe you can start with: "We say that two variables interacts when...".
 What is the idea behind differential grouping?
 I think it should be explained briefly in the Section 2.2 or in the Introduction.
 What is the essence of your proposal?
-A
+I think that a summary should be presented at the beginning of Section 3.
+Otherwise the paper is

 Figures, in general, should be explained in more detail.